 Scholars agree to meet all of the academic requirements outlined in the Letter of Scholarship Offer and in the New Zealand Scholarships Policy Handbook.
 This includes attending all classes, completing all assessments that are compulsory course requirements, and sitting all exams.
 You are required to achieve satisfactory academic progress in accordance with the continuation criteria set by both the Ministry of Foreign Affairs and Trade and the academic institution.

-Education institutions have duty to care for students
+Education institutions have a duty of care for students

-Your education institution must follow the Code of Practice for the Pastoral Care of International Students(external link).
+Your education institution must follow the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021(external link).
 This sets minimum standards to ensure international students in New Zealand are well informed, safe, and properly cared for by their education institution.